camilasan/make-popcorn/README.md

 $ make file
 ```

-8. How to mix the ingredients
+:cake: 8.
+How to mix the ingredients

 A simple makefile consists of "rules" with the following shape:
 ```